jameshanlon/cheese/cheese/pages/replication.md

 push for central government funding to assist with costs, e.g. for free surveys for the fuel poor.

-It is important to our social benefit aims that our franchised NGO replicas remain independent of those carrying out retrofitting businesses, are engaged with the local community, and are not-for-profit.
+It is important to our social benefit aims that our franchised replicas remain independent of those carrying out retrofitting businesses, and are engaged with the local community.
 They will need to be a registered legal body such as a CIC.
+Our likely pricing structure will include payment from sales to local Energy Tracers.

 We will update this page as further detail becomes available.
 In the meantime if you want to register your interest please email